New route will serve 14 stops between Corona and UC Riverside

-RIVERSIDE, CA — April 27, 2017 — The Riverside Transit Agency (RTA) has unveiled its first near-zero natural gas vehicle.
+RIVERSIDE, CA — April 27, 2017 — The Riverside Transit Agency (RTA) has unveiled its first near-zero emission natural gas vehicle.

-The Agency’s latest push for cleaner air has resulted in a near-zero engine aboard a 40-foot bus.
+The Agency’s latest push for cleaner air has resulted in a near-zero emission engine aboard a 40-foot bus.
 On the outside, the 40-foot bus looks similar to others in the fleet.
 It has the same 280-horsepower and runs on compressed natural gas.
 But what sets this bus apart is its suped-up engine which takes thinking green to a whole new level.